-Mr Loh joined the Company in 2000 and currently manages the integral cement and ready-mix concrete (ICR) business as well as oversees the business development, investment, knowledge management and sustainability initiatives of the Group.
-He has more than 25 years of working experience in various industries.
-Mr Loh has a Bachelor of Business (Accounting) from Monash University, Australia, and is both a CPA Australia and a Chartered Accountant of Singapore.
-Mr Loh also attended the General Management Program jointly conducted by Wharton School of the University of Pennsylvania and Singapore Management University (SMU), as well as the Future China Advanced Leaders Programme, jointly organized by the Nanyang Business School and Business China.
+Mr Loh has been with the Group for 25 years since year 2000, and currently manages the integral cement and ready-mix concrete (ICR) business division as well as oversees the business development, knowledge management and sustainability initiatives of the Group.
+Mr Loh has a Bachelor of Business (Accounting) from Monash University, Australia, and has both the CPA Australia and CA (Singapore) designations.
+Mr Loh also completed the General Management Program jointly conducted by Wharton School of the University of Pennsylvania and Singapore Management University (SMU), as well as the Future China Advanced Leaders Programme, jointly organized by the Nanyang Business School and Business China.